 When you think of Labor Day, what comes to mind?
 For many, it's the last long weekend before school starts.
 It's a weekend with picnics and barbecues, and maybe a parade.
 For some, it's the start of the fall season and anticipation of football.
-Like many other holidays, American's enjoy the day off but have lost sight of what it was originally created to celebrate.
+Like many other holidays, Americans enjoy the day off from work but have lost sight of what it was originally created to celebrate.

 Whether you work in a job or run a home business, Labor Day was created to honor and celebrate the social and economic achievements of American workers.

-On June 28, 1894, Congress passed the act establishing the first Monday in September as a legal national holiday.
+On June 28, 1894, Congress passed the act establishing the first Monday in September as a legal national Labor Day holiday.

-During the industrial revolution, in particular, you can see how American workers built a strong nation with infrastructures, such as railways, dams, roads and more.
-While rich and powerful men, such as Andrew Carnegie often get the credit, it was their workers who turned these great men's visions into reality.
+During the industrial revolution, in particular, American workers built a strong nation with infrastructures such as railways, dams, roads, and bridges.
+While rich and powerful men, such as Andrew Carnegie, often get the credit, it was the workers who turned these great men's visions into reality.

 How We Celebrate Labor Day Now

 Although Labor Day was originated by labor unions, the need to honor work and career expands beyond unionized industries.
-As an entrepreneur, you're making a contribution to the world, as well as supporting yourself and your family.
-That deserves and day of honor.
+As an entrepreneur, you're making a contribution to the world, as well as supporting yourself and your family, which deserves a day of honor.
 Further, it's important to take time off, whether it's a weekend getaway or a vacation.
 You might even look up what sorts of Labor Day events are going on in your city.
 Many areas continue to hold parades and other events, such as music festivals.

 What's important is that, even as a home-based entrepreneur, in which everything rides on you, it's important to take time off.
 Without work-life balance, you'll burn out making running your home business more difficult than it should be.